CDopazo/Project_portfolio/R/Statistical Inference/README.md

 ### [Central Limit Theorem - Exponencial distribution](https://github.com/CDopazo/Project_portfolio/tree/master/R/Statistical%20Inference/Exponencial_distribution/README.md)

-The over all goal here is show that at large numbers the distribution of the collection of the **random exponentials samples** tend to a normal distribution, **proving the Central limit theorem**.
+The overall goal here is show that at large numbers the distribution of the collection of the **random exponentials samples** tend to a normal distribution, **proving the Central limit theorem**.